vbevilacqua/pyramid/README.md

 131 171 522 137 217 224 291 413 528 520 227 229 928 <br />
 223 626 034 683 839 052 627 310 713 999 629 817 410 121 <br />
 924 622 911 233 325 139 721 218 253 223 107 233 230 124 233 <br />

+## Acknowledgments

+* Project create on Visual Studio Code in a Mac (if you are running in Windows, you might have a issue with new line format).

+## Next Steps
+* You can face some issues running all unit tests in once, this is due concurrency.
+Try run one by one it will work.